 In addition, we’ll likely end up with a closely knit set of neighbors, friends, associates, and community members who are organized enough to respond to—and influence—events, threats, or opportunities that impact all the individuals within that community.
 In other words, we’re stronger together.
 Sounds good?
 How do you sign up to build community in your own location?
 Before you begin on the journey of getting more involved with your own chosen community, here are three tips to keep in mind.

 Tip: Know that each of us makes a positive difference in the lives we touch.

-While we each may feel lost in a digitally overloaded, heavily scheduled, complex daily routine, feel secure in the knowledge that each of us truly makes a difference in the lives of others.
+While we each may feel lost in a digitally overloaded, heavily scheduled, complex daily routine, know that each of us truly makes a difference in the lives of others.
 A kind word, a loving gesture, and a thoughtful act all ripple out in waves of generosity and impact.
-Even five minutes of mindful conversation have an opportunity to make a measurable change in someone else’s life.
+Even five minutes of mindful conversation have an opportunity to make a measurable change in someone else’s life,,,and it builds community!